Relational Foundations For Functorial Data Migration: Introduction

 \subsection{Contributions and Outline}

 We make the following contributions:

 \begin{enumerate}

-\item The naive functorial data model~\cite{Spivak:2012:FDM:2324905.2325108}, as sketched above, is not quite appropriate for many practical information management tasks.
-Intuitively, this is because every instance contains only meaningless GUIDs.
-So, we extend the functorial data model with ``attributes'' to capture meaningful concrete data such as strings and integers.
-The practical result is that our schemas become special kinds of entity-relationship (ER) diagrams (those in ``categorical normal form''), and our instances can be represented as relational tables that conform to such diagrams.
+\item The naive functorial data model~\cite{Fleming02adatabase}, as sketched above, is not quite appropriate for many practical information management tasks.
+Intuitively, this is because many categorical constructions are only defined up to isomorphism; at a practical level, this means that every instance must contain only meaningless IDs~\cite{Spivak:2012:FDM:2324905.2325108}.
+The idea to extend the functorial data model with ``attributes'' to capture meaningful concrete data such as strings and integers was originally developed in~\cite{Spivak:2012:FDM:2324905.2325108}.
+In this paper, we refine that notion of attribute so that our schemas become special kinds of entity-relationship (ER) diagrams (those in ``categorical normal form''), and our instances can be represented as relational tables that conform to such ER diagrams.
 (Sections 2 and 3)

-\item We define an algebraic query language FQL where every query denotes a data migration functor.
-We show that FQL queries are closed under composition, and how every query in FQL can be described as a triplet of graph correspondences (similar to schema mappings~\cite{Bernstein:2007:MMM:1247480.1247482}).
+\item We define an algebraic query language FQL in which every query denotes a data migration functor in the above extended sense.
+We show that FQL queries are closed under composition, and how every query in FQL can be described as a triplet of graph correspondences (similar to schema mappings~\cite{haas:clio}).
 Determining whether a triplet of arbitrary graph correspondences is an FQL query is semi-decidable.
 (Section 4)

 \item We provide a translation of FQL into the SPCU relational algebra of selection, projection, cartesian product, and union extended with a globally unique ID generator that constructs $N+1$-ary tables from $N$-ary tables by adding a globally unique ID to each row.
-This allows us to easily generate SQL programs that implement FQL.
-An immediate corollary is that materializing result instances of FQL queries has polynomial time data complexity.
-(Section 5)

-\item We show that every SPCU query {\it under bag semantics} is expressible in FQL, and how to extend FQL to capture every SPCU query under set semantics.
+This allows us to generate SQL programs that implement FQL.
+A corollary is that materializing result instances of FQL queries has polynomial time data complexity.
+(Section 5) \\ \item We show that every SPCU query {\it under bag semantics} is expressible in FQL, and how to extend FQL with an operation allowing it to capture every SPCU query under set semantics.
 (Section 6)

 \end{enumerate}